Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 - At the end of the day they all share their bags between each other to check for defects... **but there are too many bags!**

 Notes:
+But what if this company grows?
+What if we have 100 employees?
+Issues is there is too many bags to have everyone check everything.
 Okay that's it!
 We close the company!
 Bag making clearly cannot be scaled.
 NO. We change our ways.
 We introduce new levels, abstractions, and responsibilities.

 ---